digitalyoshixi/phla11/content/Moral Relativism.md

 ##### Incompatible with [[Moral Motivation|Motive Internalism]]
 [[Moral Code]] needs to motivate you to act in alignment of it.
 - If you are motivated by it, you need not accept the [[Moral Code]]
-- You might not have that motivation that you recognise
+- You might not have that motivation that you recognise at this moment.
+You might develop those motivations in the future.
+So the current [[Moral Code]] does not fit you
 ### Descriptive View
 Different societies accept different [[Moral Code|Moral codes]]
 ##### Compatibility With [[Non-Cognitivism]]